gabrielalcantarar/teaching/2018.1-IAC/AB2.1-TP/INSTALL.md

 gcc main.c -o main
 ./main
-The argv responde to "ucp" and "ucp-mem"
+The argv response to "ucp" and "ucp-mem"